Artichoke, Mushroom, & Pea Carbonara

 Did someone say vegetarian carbonara?
 This take on a classic Italian pasta dish will fill your belly with savory joy - without the intense richness of the original.
 Start twirling that spaghetti!

 After the veggies are ready, parmesan can be added, as well as the milk to get the sauce moist (since there is a dearth of animal fat).
+I like to use a relative of parmesan, Grana Padano, for its deep, nutty flavor, but other parmesans will do nicely, as well.
 The pasta can cook simultaneously during these last steps so that you can add a little pasta water to the sauce and render it down.

 Last, add the pasta to the sauce and the egg yolks follow, folded in gently off heat (but still hot) so they can cook slightly but not scramble.
 (If you go too far on your first time and you get a bit of scramble, it will still taste delicious, the texture will just move away from creamy.)
 Top with some more parmesan (don't be shy with it) and bellissima!
 Mangia, ragazzi!